 Eating Super Fresh Sushi

 Before I came to Tokyo, I was so scared of proper sushi!
-I’d had California and maki rolls before but never eaten raw fish.
-My first night in Tokyo, I visited a sushi restaurant but avoided all raw fish.
-By my final night, I was brave enough to try it and I loved it!
+I’d had California and maki rolls before but had never eaten raw fish.
+On my first night in Tokyo, I visited a sushi restaurant but avoided all raw fish.
+But, by my final night, I was brave enough to try it and I loved it!
 I’ve since had sushi back in Korea but it’s nowhere near as fresh and tasty.
 My personal favourites are fatty salmon, red tuna and eel.
 Yum!

 Navigating Ramen Street

 Japan’s other ubiquitous dish- ramen!
-This is nothing like the pre-packaged stuff, instead, expect really fresh noodles, meat and pickled vegetables in a rich bone broth.
+This is nothing like the pre-packaged stuff.
+Instead, expect really fresh noodles, meat and pickled vegetables in a rich bone broth.
 The city is full of ramen restaurants and it’s hard to know which are the best.
 To make things easier, pay a visit to the ramen street under Tokyo Station.
 The best and most popular vendors from around the city have opened shop down here.
 Just head to the shop with the longest queue!
+If this isn’t one of the most unique things to do in Tokyo, I don’t know what is!

-The elusive Mount Fuji is the quintessential image most people have in their head when they think about Japan, and no visit is complete without trying to catch a glimpse of it.
+The elusive Mount Fuji is the quintessential image of Japan that comes to mind for most people and I think that no visit is complete without trying to catch a glimpse of it.
 Due to the icy conditions, the mountain itself is only open for hiking in July and August.
 Unfortunately, when I was there the weather was pretty cloudy so I didn’t make the journey out to see it.
 I did kind of see a faint outline of it from the top of Tokyo Skytree if I squinted really hard and held my head in the right position and put my sunglasses over my camera lens and zoomed as far as I could….
 Yeah, so I didn’t really see it.
 I would definitely love to in the future though, and if you get the chance to, you should too!

 Hanging out in Harajuku

 Much like Akihabara, Harajuku is the place to come if you really want to check out Japanese subcultures.
-This is probably the best place I’ve ever been for people watching.
-The girls have such amazing, unique fashion sense!
+This area is home to some of the most unique things to do in Tokyo and is probably the best place I’ve ever been for people watching.
+The girls have such amazing but crazy fashion sense!
 Takeshita Street is the main place where all of the action happens.
 You’ll find lots of shops catering to Harajuku girls and creperies which seem to be really popular here!
 Expect it to be extremely busy on weekends!

 Spotting Elvis impersonators at Yoyogi Park

 Just around the corner from Takeshita Street is Yoyogi Park.
 As is to be expected in a big city, Tokyo is full to the brim with creative types.
 Pair this with astronomical rent prices and you’ll understand why so many people are using public parks as their own open-air rehearsal studios.
 Here you’ll find lots of wannabe J-Pop groups, break dancers and acrobats doing there thing on a Sunday.
 When I was there I spotted some competing Elvis impersonators at the entrance and later learned that they are a bit of a permanent fixture!
 Never in a million years did I ever think I would walk into a park to see professional, competing, Asian Elvis impersonators!
-Another “Only in Tokyo” kind of thing!
+Another one of the more unique things to do in Tokyo!

 Crossing at One of the Most Iconic Crosswalks in the World

-Crossing the road might not seem like a very exciting thing to do in one of the most mental cities in the world, but crossing at the famous Shibuya Crosswalk is something that just has to be done!
+Crossing the road might not seem like a very exciting thing to do in one of the most mental cities in the world, but crossing at the famous Shibuya Crosswalk is another unique thing to do in Tokyo!
 Wait until the traffic lights turn red, then watch pedestrians spill out onto the road from every direction.
 For a coffee with a view, check out the main Shibuya Starbucks, which overlooks the crosswalk.
 If you have the chance to go on a rainy day, go and see the moving procession of umbrellas!

 Gazing at Neon Lights